 My motto in Apache was I only say yes to all invitations to travel.
 Only YES!
 Yes please!
 I only have one short year; Gotta go everywhere!
+Gotta dodge school!

 His follow-up questions had forced me to admit my ignorance.
 But I was willing to learn, I had a ball and I have been a Chuck Berry fan ever since!

 He played all his hits, including “Johnny B. Goode,” “Maybelline,” “Nadine,” “No Particular Place to Go,” “Reelin’ and Rockin’,” “Roll Over Beethoven,” “Surfin’ U.S.A,” “Sweet Little Sixteen,” . . .

 That was 1973.
 Recently I saw a 2014 pic of Jim on the internets.
 That’s him in the red T.